 VI.
 Students will be under supervision of adults at all times.

 VII.
 The sleeping quarters shall be gender specific.

 VIII.
 Volunteer chaperones will report any behavior problems immediately to the certificated staff member(s).

 IX.
-Certificated staff members will discuss the specific chaperone responsibilities with the volunteer chaperones and provide written guidelines.
+Prior to departure, certificated staff members will discuss the specific chaperone responsibilities with the volunteer chaperones and provide written guidelines.

 X. In addition to the head coach or sponsor, a minimum of one (1) additional gender specific chaperone is required for every 25 students.
 Based upon the location of the trip, the number of the chaperones may be increased.

 |Number of Male Students||Number of Chaperones in Addition to the Certificated Staff Member||Number of Female Students||Number of Chaperones in Addition to the Certificated Staff Member|